nikat/mtproto2json/README.md

 # Installation #

+## Prerequisites ##

 * python 3.6 or above
 * pyaes

+*mtproto2json is not platform-dependent and would work on either Linux, OSX or Windows*

 ## Installing Python 3.6 on Ubuntu 16.10 and newer ##